 If you are unable to gather all of this info yourself, simply let your garage door dealer know that you will need someone to come out to get the information and provide pricing.
 Schedule an appointment and the garage door technician can determine the door you need after inspection.
 Gathering the information yourself will simply expedite getting your garage door fixed ASAP.

-When contacting DistribuDoors to order a new section we will ask if you have the following…
+When contacting us, we will ask you to provide the following information:

 - Brand/Model information (found on the back or side of garage door)